|(New York City)|

 Along the path of life Linda and I have sensed God's guiding hand.
 God has led us to people, places, and experiences we never would have dreamed of.

-We have also said "No" to many invitations.
-I've said "No" to teaching invitations, speaking invitations, ministry invitations, and music invitations.
+We have said "Yes" to many invitations.
+And, we have said "No" to many invitations.
+We've said "No" to teaching invitations, speaking invitations, ministry invitations, and music invitations.

-It was clear to Linda and myself, in the early 70s, that God called me to get a seminary degree.
-So I enrolled in Northern Baptist Theological Seminary.
+For example, it was clear to Linda and me, in the early seventies, that God called me to get a seminary degree.
+I enrolled in Northern Baptist Theological Seminary.
 We were preparing to move to the seminary when Linda received a phone call.
 It was the leader of a well-known Christian band.
 He said, "I want John to be our guitarist."
-When I returned home Linda shared this with me.
-I asked, "What did you tell him?"
+When Linda shared this with me I asked, "What did you tell him?"
 She said, "I told him you don't want it."

 This is all a matter of discernment.
-And when it comes to a major decision like that, what's needed is corporate discernment; viz., Linda and I in full agreement that this is what God wants.
+When it comes to a major decision like that, what's needed is corporate discernment; viz., Linda and I, in full agreement, that this is what God wants.

 Every open door is not from God.

 You can read about discerning the voice of God in my book Praying: Reflections on 40 Years of Solitary Conversations with God.